Neuroling/SPINCO_SINEEG/Gen_stimuli/Gen_speech/README.md

-The main script for generating sentences in naturalistic speech was run in Text-to-speech (TTS) API in google cloud
+The main script for generating sentences in naturalistic speech was run using the google cloud Text-to-speech (TTS) API

 ## How to install the TTS and run the script:
 Read the instructions fully before starting.